 4) Keep it Simple

 If you have a large amount of data, say from a newly released report or research study, you may be tempted to put all of the information you can into an infographic.
 But remember the primary reason for an infographic is to present information in an easier, more understandable way.
-If you take all of the information that is in a report and try to squeeze it all into one infographic.
-If there seems like too much content, consider breaking it up and making a series of infographics/blog posts to display all of the content in pieces so it’s better understood by your audience.
+If there seems to be too much content, consider breaking it up and making a series of infographics/blog posts to display all of the content in pieces so it’s better understood by your audience.

 Keeping it simple doesn’t just mean the content.
 The design of an infographic should also be uncluttered and include a simple, yet catchy headline and plenty of whitespace.
 Don’t be afraid of using lots of color and interesting graphics, those elements are very common with infographics and help gain visibility online.